HunterGhost27/Stats-Configurator/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve the project
 title: "[BUG]: "
-labels: 'bug'
+labels: "bug"
 assignees: Shresht7
 ---

 **Describe the bug**